bionanoimaging/Scalable-Angular-Spectrum-Method-SAS/README.md

 ```
 to run the Python notebook.

+# Implementations
+There is an efficient implementation of the Angular Spectrum method and the Scalable Angular Spectrum method in [WaveOpticsPropagation.jl](https://github.com/JuliaPhysics/WaveOpticsPropagation.jl/)

 # Bugs, Issues
 Please feel free to file issues and bugs here on GitHub!
 Also, if you have any question regarding the paper, post it here too!